pub struct PipelineJob<'a> { /* private fields */ }Implementations§

 (GitHub Actions only) Declare a global job-level environment variable, visible to all downstream steps.

-are both arbitrary strings, which may include GitHub
+name and value are both arbitrary strings, which may include GitHub

 Actions template expressions.